 Developed by Alcohol Change UK in 2013, the official Dry January public health campaign started with 4,000 participants in the United Kingdom during its first year.

-In 2020, they had over 100,000 signups and an estimated 4 million participants throughout the world.
+In 2020, they had over 100,000 signups and an estimated 4 million participants around the world.
 According to the results of a MorningConsult survey in January 2021, as many as 25 million adults (13% of adults over 21) in the US reported participating in Dry January.

 What is the purpose of Dry January?
 The purpose of Dry January is usually to improve health and avoid alcohol dependency problems by giving up the booze for a month.
 It isn’t designed for people with alcoholism, but it’s an effective way to cut back on alcohol consumption before it may become a bigger problem.